ARM-software/acle/main/design_documents/__ARM_FEATURE_MOPS.rst

 Given that the purpose of the new instructions is not only optimizing but also standardising the software implementation of memcpy, memmove and memset operations, the general use of these instructions should be covered by the code generation of compilers and library implementations.
-Therefore, I feel there might be no motivation to introduce new intrinsics covering this scenario.
+Therefore, we feel there might be no motivation to introduce new intrinsics covering this scenario.

 The new extension also introduces a few variations of such instructions covering